 A series of camel stories from different regions of the world

-I forgot the pain of my joints and started feeling very energetic and happy person in a short period.
-I returned to normal life and decided to further explore camel and its unique products, especially the milk.
-I joined university and completed my Ph.D.
+I forgot the pain in my joints and started feeling a very energetic and happy person in a short period.
+I returned to normal life and decided to further explore the camel and its unique products, especially the milk.
+I joined the university and completed my Ph.D.
 (2009) work on camel milk production ability and pattern of lactation of the mobile camel herds.

 My Ph.D. work on Camels

-Documenting the lactation curve of the mobile camel herd was the first of its kind study in camel world.
-I knew the results of my research that camel is really an amazing animal and produce precious milk in the hottest and harshest period of time where other animals can hardly survive.
+Documenting the lactation curve of the mobile camel herd was the first of its kind study in the camel world.
+I knew the results of my research that the camel is really an amazing animal and produces precious milk in the hottest and harshest period of time when other animals can hardly survive.
 A dent in the lactation curve can hardly be noticed even in the hottest and feed shortage period of the year.
-Along with the beauty of camel milk and other products, I found the camel pastoralists very loving, caring and hospitable people.
+Along with the beauty of camel milk and other products, I found the camel pastoralists very loving, caring, and hospitable people.
 I felt at home while roaming with them in the countryside away from my family.
-I felt myself so close the nature and natural people.
-I am once again thankful for my camel pastoralists, those who always offered me warm hospitality and support in the situation where I was almost broken.
+I felt so close the nature and natural people.
+I am once again thankful for my camel pastoralists, those who always offered me warm hospitality and support in situations where I was almost broken.

 Below is the link regarding world camel days.